KenN7/kenn7.github.io/content/algo/session4.md

 For example, $4$ - $2$ - $1$ - $7$ is a valid pattern, whereas $2$ - $1$ - $7$ is not.
 Find the total number of valid unlock patterns of lenght $n$ where $1$ $\leq$ $n$ $\leq$ $9$.

+## **Solve Sudoku**
+Sudoku is a puzzle where you're given a 9 by 9 grid partially filled with digits.
+The objective is to fill the grid subject to the constraint that every row, colum, and box (3 by 3 subgrid) must contain all of the digits from 1 to 9.
+Implement an efficient sudoku solver.

 # Recursion